 • Text ads: They are effective for brand awareness and informing users who are actively looking for specific information.

 • Other types, such as video ads, carousel ads, and interactive ads, can be used based on the campaign objectives and audience preferences.
-For instance, Stipe has a video ad to demonstrate its product's features and benefits for iPhone users.
-It’s a 13-second ad with the tagline 'Tap to pay on iPhone.'
+For instance, Stripe has a video ad to demonstrate its product's features and benefits for iPhone users.
+It’s a 13-second ad with the tagline 'Tap to pay on iPhone'.

 Best practices for ongoing competitor ads analysis